This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Just fifteen minutes from town, my companion and I set off on our hike, accompanied by two guides who barely spoke English.
+The trip started just fifteen minutes from town, where my companion and I set off on a hike accompanied by two guides.
 The scenery outside Vang Vieng is spectacular and I was really excited to be spending the next two days outside.

 The trail starts out innocently enough, though we had been warned we’d end up hiking for five hours with much of it uphill.
 Since we had recently finished a four-day uphill trek in the Himalayas, I wasn’t concerned.
 We could handle it.

 Quickly, the trail began to narrow to the point where “overgrown” is an understatement.
-Unphased, our guides pressed onward, and I sucked it up as pricker bushes ended up scratching my legs.
-Barely twenty minutes into our adventure, I just wanted to turn around.
+Unphased, our guides pressed onward, and I sucked it up as pricker bushes scratched my legs with every step.
+Barely twenty minutes into our adventure, I wanted to turn around.
 If this was the easy part, we weren’t off to a good start.

 Yet onward we went.
-We walked through cow pastures and crossed streams and at one point, took a canoe that barely floated across the river.
+We walked through cow pastures and crossed streams and at one point, took a canoe that barely stayed afloat with the four of us inside.
 As we approached late morning, the day warmed up considerably, just in time to begin our uphill trek.

 Ascending steeply, the Vang Vieng Challenge lived up to its name.
 There was nowhere to go but up.
 The trail was slippery, slick clay covered in a layer of mud: a strenuous climb in any condition made more difficult by recent rain.
 Clay covered the bottom of my hiking shoes, leaving me with a smooth sole and no traction.
 Without a grip, it was two steps forward, one step backward.

-Each time we stopped, I caught my breath and drank some water only to end up hot and out-of-breath just two minutes into the next climb.
+Each time we stopped, I caught my breath and drank some water only to end up hot and out-of-breath a few minutes later on the next climb.
 I had to remind myself over and over that soon we’d be starting the fun part.